You didn’t choose this life.

 Nothing is wrong with you.

-Of course you feel different.
+Your whole life changed, so of course you feel different.

 These changes happen because grief